Semi-analytic construction of global transfers between quasi-periodic orbits in the spatial R3BP

 Notice that some iterates actually \textit{decrease} the action.
 The key point is that, sometimes, one needs to take an iterate that decreases action in order to quickly move to a region where it later increases sharply.
 This way the pseudo-orbit's time is globally optimized.

+\AR{Notice that in the last iterations of the scattering maps, it is when more vertical amplitude $I$ is gained (or lost), and that the scattering maps are only used 1 or 2 times near $I=7$, so it is not necessary to achieve much precision near the last invariant torus corresponding to $I=7$.}

-Finally, from the orbit of the IFS $\{\innerMap, \tm_1, \tm_2\}$ we can construct a pseudo-trajectory by concatenating segments of trajectories of the RTBP flow.
-Each iterate of the inner map $\innerMap$ corresponds to its flow suspension, which is integrated using the normal form.
+Finally, from the orbit of the IFS $\{\innerMap, \tm_1, \tm_2\}$ we can construct a pseudo-orbit by concatenating segments of trajectories of the RTBP flow.
+Each iterate of the inner map $\innerMap$ corresponds to its flow suspension, which is integrated using the Birkhoff normal form.
 Each iterate of the transition map $\tm_1$ or $\tm_2$ corresponds to a finite piece of homoclinic trajectory, which is computed by continuation of those previously found in Section~\ref{Sec:NumericalResults}.